 A Guide to Claiming Compensation for Professional Negligence

-Professional negligence claims can generally be brought against professionals, when they make a mistake which causes you financial loss.
+Professional negligence claims can generally be brought against professionals, when they make a mistake or give you bad legal advice which causes you financial loss.

 Do I have a valid claim?

 If the work carried out for you by the professional has fallen below the standard of a reasonable professional in that field, and their actions have caused you loss, then it is likely that you would be able to bring a claim for negligence against the professional.